Joint Accreditation System of Australia and New Zealand

-Joint Accreditation System of Australia and New Zealand (JAS-ANZ) is an independent, third party accreditation body that provides internationally recognised accreditation services.
+Joint Accreditation System of Australia and New Zealand (JASANZ) is an independent, third party accreditation body that provides internationally recognised accreditation services.

-JAS-ANZ was established by International treaty titled Agreement between Australia and New Zealand concerning the Establishment of the Council of the Joint Accreditation System of Australia and New Zealand (JAS-ANZ) signed in Canberra on 30 October 1991, to strengthen the trading relationship between the two countries and with other countries.
+JASANZ was established by International treaty titled Agreement between Australia and New Zealand concerning the Establishment of the Council of the Joint Accreditation System of Australia and New Zealand (JASANZ) signed in Canberra on 30 October 1991, to strengthen the trading relationship between the two countries and with other countries.

 Accreditation adds value to the ever growing and increasingly complicated market chain in many ways, including by providing a symbol of assurance that certifiers and inspectors are independent and competent to perform their duties.

-JAS-ANZ accredits the bodies that certify or inspect organisations, products or people.
+JASANZ accredits the bodies that certify or inspect organisations, products or people.
 They do so by developing the assessment criteria certifiers and inspectors must meet to become accredited under these themes: